 Before undergoing any procedure, it is wise to learn about the potential for risk and side effects.
 All procedures come with the possibility of complications.
 Some of the difficulties associated specifically with buttock lift include: negative reaction to anesthesia, bleeding, infection, nerve damage, asymmetry.
 There is also a chance that a second or procedure will be needed if you are unsatisfied with your results.
 Complications can be reduced by following your doctor's instructions carefully.
 By adhering to your plastic surgeon's directions, you will minimize the chance of difficulties arising

-The package includes: doctor's fee, anesthetics, using of operating room, equipment, medicines, accommodation in for short stay in Poliklinika Bagatin, medications associated with the operation, care of the medical staff, the recommendations of drugs that will be taken after the surgery, check-up after surgery.
+The package includes: anesthetics, equipment, medicines, accommodation in for short stay in Bagatin Clinic, medications associated with the operation, care of the medical staff, the recommendations of drugs that will be taken after the surgery, check-up after surgery.

-The package does not include: stay in the Poliklinika Bagatin longer than one night, accommodation costs prior to admission in the Polyclinic, telephone charges, preoperative examination (routine blood tests, ECG, chest X-ray), laboratory costs, drugs that are not connected with the operation, and consultations with other specialists and costs associated with other patients disease, such as diabetes, high blood pressure, asthma, thyroid disease, allergy medications, heart disease, etc.
+The package does not include: stay in the Bagatin Clinic longer than one night, accommodation costs prior to admission to the clinic, telephone charges, preoperative examination (routine blood tests, ECG, chest X-ray), laboratory costs, drugs that are not connected with the operation, and consultations with other specialists and costs associated with other patients disease, such as diabetes, high blood pressure, asthma, thyroid disease, allergy medications, heart disease, etc.

 People who have visited this page have also shown interest in these services: